-- Instructors commit to make policies clear regarding use of technology, cell phones, participation, etc. in the classroom - Instructors commit to provide resources or links to resources to assist students with expected technology competencies, including learning management systems. - Instructors will adhere to University Policy regarding audio and video recording in the classroom.
+Instructor Classroom Practices Undergraduate Student Classroom Practices Instructors commit to make policies clear regarding use of technology, cell phones, participation, etc. in the classroom Students commit to follow course policies regarding use of technology, cell phones, participation, etc. in the classroom.
+Instructors commit to provide resources or links to resources to assist students with expected technology competencies, including learning management systems.
+Students commit to become proficient in expected class technology and seek additional assistance in a timely manner if needed.
+Instructors will adhere to University Policy regarding audio and video recording in the classroom.
+Students will adhere to University Policy regarding audio and video recording in the classroom.
+LINK to University Policy.